Andrew-Eathan/pngfucker/README.md

 ### Quick story of how this was made
 Have you ever gotten tired of seeing this generic [JPEG glitch effect](https://cdn.discordapp.com/attachments/701973402973634681/916383906243178496/glitch.jpeg) and wanted something else?
-That's also what happened to me.
-But then, a bright metaphorical lightbulb appeared above my head.
-More than a year ago, i was playing with a program i was working on that controlled the game Garry's Mod from my phone in the browser, however, the colors looked off.
+I was working on a program that controlled the game Garry's Mod from my phone in the browser, however, the colors looked off.
-I tried to bitshift the view, and i got this [peculiar glitching effect](https://cdn.discordapp.com/attachments/868443505045962783/915652437837242398/unknown.png) that looked cool, but i abandoned the controller project at that point because it was super slow.
+I tried to bitshift the view, and i got this [peculiar glitching effect](https://cdn.discordapp.com/attachments/868443505045962783/915652437837242398/unknown.png) that looked cool (though i abandoned the controller project at that point because it was super slow)
-Later, i separated that effect into its own tool called "pngfucker", it stayed like that for 2 months, and then i rewrote it!
-(So technically, this is a v2, not v1 like the pngfucker.js script file implies)
+Later, i separated that effect into its own tool called "pngfucker", it stayed like that for 2 months, and then i added more features to it!

 ### Setup
 This project uses node.js, so you need it to run pngfucker!